rukai/DPedal/readme.md

 * PCB Color: Go wild!
 * Remove Order Number - Specify a location

-Select PCB Assembly.
+Enable PCB Assembly and set:

+* "Confirm Parts Placement" to yes. (the assembly preview they show has a few parts in the wrong position so I believe this option is needed for jlcpcb to manually fix the part placement on their end)

-When prompted upload the `production/bom.csv` for the bom and the `production/positions.csv` for the positions file.
+When prompted upload the `production/bom.csv` for the BOM file and the `production/positions.csv` for the CPL file.

 ### Cherry MX compatible switches